Enhanced Response Envelope via Envelope Regularization: Enhanced response envelope

 and $\bSigma$ is estimated by $\hat \bSigma(\lambda)=\hat \bGamma_{\lambda} \hat \bOmega(\lambda) \hat \bGamma_{\lambda} +\hat \bGamma_{0,\lambda}^T \hat \bOmega_0(\lambda) \hat \bGamma_{0,\lambda}$ where

 The enhanced response envelope estimator can naturally handle the case where $p \geq n{-}r$, while the original envelope estimator \eqref{eq:std-env-est} does not.
+It is also well-known that regularization such ridge or lasso often destroys scale-equivanriance of the un-regularized models.
+Envelope regularization has the same effect.
+The enhanced envelope estimator is neither invariant nor equivariant under the rescaling of predictors.
+This contrasts with the original envelope estimator, which is scale equivariant.

+Additionally, when the dimension of the envelope subspace is $r$ (i.e., $u=r$), the enhanced envelope estimator of $\bbeta$ reduces to the multivariate ridge estimator as $\hat{\mathcal E}_{\bSigma,\mathcal B}=\mathbb R^r$.
+A parallel relationship exists between the original envelope estimator and the standard multivariate estimator.
+Specifically, when $u=r$, the original envelope estimator of $\bbeta$ simplifies to the standard multivariate estimator.

-Motivated by the definition of ridgeless regression \citep{hastie2022surprises}, we can consider taking the limit of the enhanced response envelope estimator with $\lambda\rightarrow 0^+$:
+We consider taking the limit of the enhanced response envelope estimator with $\lambda\rightarrow 0^+$, which can demonstrate the relationship between the original envelope estimator and the enhanced response envelope estimator:

-We take \eqref{eq:est-env-extstd} as the definition of envelope estimator.
-Obviously, when $p < n{-}r$, this extended definition recovers the original envelope estimator \eqref{eq:std-env-est}.
+When $p < n{-}r$, this definition recovers the original envelope estimator \eqref{eq:std-env-est}.
 This definition enables the use of the envelope estimator when $p \geq n{-}r$, without altering the definition of the original envelope estimator \eqref{eq:std-env-est} when $p < n{-}r$.
+Hence, we take \eqref{eq:est-env-extstd} as the extended definition of envelope estimator.
 In practice, we implement \eqref{eq:est-env-extstd} by computing the enhanced response envelope estimator \eqref{eq:est-env} with a very small value of $\lambda$ such as $10^{-8}$.

 As the enhanced response envelope estimator \eqref{eq:reg-mle} has flexibility on $\lambda$, the enhanced response envelope estimator with an appropriate choice of $\lambda$ can yield better prediction risk compared to the envelope estimator, which is discussed in Section \ref{sec:3}.
-We discuss the Grassmannian manifold optimization required in \eqref{eq:est-env} in the next subsection.